Annual Kids Fishing Derby slated for Saturday

 Past years have seen youngsters catch hundreds of fish, including a little girl who once caught 100 fish, as she caught one every time she cast a line.

 In past years, the size of the largest bullhead came in at 12.8 ounces, with many weighing 7-10 ounces.
 The smallest bullheads come in at around 0.25 ounces each, on average.

 “It’s a lot of fun.
 We have a lot of families come tot his,” Tammen said.

 The Izaak Walton League was founded in 1922 and is one of the country’s oldest conservation organizations with a network of more than 250 local chapters nationwide.
 The Marshall County League is located south of Marshalltown at 2601 Smith Avenue, consisting of 82 acres of land.
 To learn more about the league, call 641-751-1121.
-Riverside Cemetery is a non-profit perpetual care cemetery, owned by the lot owners and governed by an unpaid Board of Trustees.
-The cemetery may be reached at 641-753-7891.
-Check out the cemetery’s Facebook page for updates and photos about this event.
+Riverside Cemetery, 611 N. Center St., may be reached at 641-753-7891.